typelevel/Laika/docs/customizing-laika/parsing-rendering.md

     Render as HTML from tree toDirectory "path/to/target"

 The `target` directory is expected to exist, while any required subdirectories will be automatically created during rendering.
+There will be one HTML file for each input file in the same directory layout.

+### Rendering an Entire Directory as PDF

+    // obtained from a parse step or created programmatically val tree: DocumentTree = ...

+    Render as PDF from tree toFile "out.pdf"

+Here the input files get rendered into a single PDF document, with the directory structure getting translated into the document structure (optionally including bookmarks and table of contents).

 ### Parallel Execution